kirjavascript/Flex2/README.md

 </div>
 <br>

-Flex 2 is a multi-purpose sprite editor for the Sega Megadrive
+Flex 2 is a sprite editor for the Sega Megadrive

 # [download](https://github.com/kirjavascript/Flex2/releases)